 Automated testing is a key component in modern development.
-The benefit is being able to deploy code confident that you aren’t breaking functionality.
-Testing robots do the work while you sit back satisfied that your army of bots is making sure you’re shipping code with more confidence.
-In this session we’ll run through the basics that will help you get an automated testing program started.
-We’ll introduce you to some of our robot buddies we’ve been working with to increase testing coverage in deploying web sites.
-We’ll also talk about how to incorporate testing into your dev ops.
+The benefit is that testing robots deploy the code while you sit back, satisfied that you aren’t breaking functionality.
+In this session, run through the basics that will help you get an automated testing program started.
+Meet some of our robot buddies we’ve been working with to increase testing coverage in deploying web sites, and learn how to incorporate testing into your dev ops.

 - Understand the basics of designing an automated testing program to increase coverage of key functionality on websites and applications

 - Discover freely available tools (robots!) to help you quickly create and run automated tests